 I must admit, I was slightly terrified to make my first risotto.
 There is a misconception they require a lot of skill to make but this could not be further from the truth!
 While they ask for a fair bit of your time, they don’t ask for any special skillset to make them.
 Follow my tips below for the best risotto result.

-Stock – what makes an excellent risotto from a good risotto is the stock!
+Stock Let’s talk about one of the secrets to creating an outstanding prawn risotto—stock!
+Stock is the foundation that can elevate a good risotto to a whole new level of culinary delight.
 I like to always use a homemade stock such as this prawn stock or my chicken stock.
+These stocks are like liquid gold, packed with depth, complexity, and a symphony of flavours that will dance on your taste buds.
 If you are short on time, make sure you are buying a high quality stock that is rich in flavour!

 Patience – risotto is best served on a slow Sunday’s evening as patience is key when making it!
 Time is of the essence when a ladel of stock as been added to the rice as it needs to be stirred through until the rice has fully absorbed it.
 This step cannot be rushed as it creates that beautiful silky texture you are after!